vandersson/pres-fsharp-sse/src/slides/03_whatissse.md

-# What are Server-Sent Event?
+# What are Server-Sent Events?

 - Send messages from the server to the client
 - Content-Type: text/event-stream